fluent/kafka-connect-fluentd/README.md

 **NOTE:**

-Specify tag same as topics in FluentdSourceConnector.properties and connect-file-sink.properties.
+Specify tag same as topics in FluentdSourceConnector.properties and FluentdSinkConnector.properties.
 Use Fluentd v0.12.x because influent does not support nanoseconds yet.